jamulussoftware/jamuluswebsite/_posts/2022-03-04-Linux-Alternative-Install-Methods.md

 heading: "Alternative, not-officially supported install methods"
 ---

 This guide page lists alternative install methods for Jamulus.
-Feel free to add another method here and link it.
+Feel free to [edit this page](https://github.com/jamulussoftware/jamuluswebsite/edit/release/_posts/2022-03-04-Linux-Alternative-Install-Methods.md) and add another method here and link it.
 Please note: These links are not officially supported and might be outdated.

 <!--more-->
 ## General notes